 Leading Canadian financial services group, Manulife, decided to revamp its website to improve customer experience.
 Using site analytics, they discovered customers weren’t able to find what they were looking for.
 To fix this, Forbes reports that the company “consolidated 1,200 web pages to just 250 and centralized web production for greater efficiency.”

 A recent survey of the top insurance websites revealed that an online application is the most popular digital method of engaging customers.
-But, to do an application process well, you must make it hassle-free.
-Prospects are 20 percent more likely to purchase a life policy as the underwriting and application process gets closer to real time.
+But, to create a better customer experience in insurance, you must simplify the application process.
+Prospects are 20 percent more likely to purchase a life policy as the underwriting and application process gets closer to real-time.

 SE2 Digital Direct Life understands this need well.
 The Insurtech vendor provides insurers with a fully automated online application process – gathering key identifiers and an eSignature to authorize access to personal data.
 The system uses that information to perform an automated underwriting process, accurately assessing price and risk, while offering the customer personalized coverage and a mega-fast quote.